micaelaneus/strength-as-ccoty/part-i-strength-in-the-tarot.md

-# PART I: Strength in the Tarot
+# PART I: Tarot

+* put this transition at the end of the preceding section: now that we've got a handle on our methodology and closed out our Chariot year, we're ready to move into strength year.
+We'll take a deep dive into the symbols and themes of the archetype as depicted on the card in the next section, and then move into how to activate these ideas with ritual and astrology in the later sections.

+## INTRO

+I don't want ^^ that header, it's there so Markdown stops barking at me.

+* a little more intro material which might include these ideas:

+Strength expresses itself candidly, never dimming the flame of its desire or hiding its vulnerability, and thus approaches invincibility.

+We cover the astrological correspondences in greater detail in Astrology.
+Plants, minerals, and other associations with Strength are found in Ritual Strategies.
+Let's start by looking at the symbols found on the tarot card itself as well as its place in the narrative arc of the Major Arcana, called The Fool's Journey.

+* place in the narrative arc

 The Eighth Key directs our energy toward balancing the raw power of our will with an enlightened attitude of acceptance.
-Strength expresses itself candidly, never dimming the flame of its desire or hiding its vulnerability, and thus approaches invincibility.
 This key follows The Chariot, when we learn to make our way through the world, and prepares us to pass The Hermit’s more esoteric tests.

 ![08strength](https://github.com/micaelaneus/strength-as-ccoty/assets/5696026/0736cce7-15cc-4979-abd4-ab57fcadd694)

+## SYMBOLS OF THE ARCHETYPE

 In an open field, we see a Figure holding the mouth of a Lion with a full mane and lolling tongue.
 The Lion has claws yet looks subdued and its tail tucks between its legs.
 The Figure wears a simple white robe like those worn by initiates or romanticized peasants.
 Garlands of blooming flowers that might be roses wrap around their waist, and they wear a crown of meadow grasses or spring wheat.
 The only jewelry or ornament we see is the lemniscate that floats above the Figure’s head.
 In the distance, a forest lies at the base of a mountain range.
 The sky is cloudless.

 Roman numerals for eight appear at the top-center and a box separates the card’s title, “Strength,” from the imagery.
 The artist, Pamela Coleman Smith, put her stylized initials at the bottom-right of her illustration.

-## SYMBOLS OF THE ARCHETYPE

-We cover the astrological correspondences in greater detail in Astrology.
-Plants, minerals, and other associations with Strength are found in Ritual Strategies.
-Let's start by looking at the symbols found on the tarot card itself.

 ### THE LION’S JAWS